Diameter at breast height: Methodology

 The two most common instruments used to measure DBH are a girthing (or diameter) tape and calipers.

-A girthing tape actually measures the girth (circumference) of the tree; the girthing tape is calibrated in divisions of π centimetres (3.14159 cm).
+A girthing tape actually measures the girth (circumference) of the tree; the girthing tape is calibrated in divisions of π centimetres (3.14159 cm) or inches (3.14159 in).
 The measure assumes the trunk has a circular cross-section and gives a directly converted reading of the diameter.
 It is accurate for most plantation trees.

 Calipers consist of two parallel arms one of which is fixed and the other able to slide along a scale.
 Calipers are held at right-angles to the trunk with the arms on either side of the trunk.
 Precision can be improved on non-circular stems by averaging two caliper measurements taken at right-angles.
 Electronic calipers are also available enabling highly accurate measurements to be taken and stored for further analysis.

 DBH is used in estimating the amount of timber volume in a single tree or stand of trees utilising the allometric correlation between stem diameter, tree height and timber volume.
 It can also be used in the estimation of the age of veteran trees, given that diameter increment is the only "constant non-reversible feature of tree growth".